Computer Science: solve complex problems in industry, technology, the environment, society and beyond

-The program is designed to enable you gain both theoretical knowledge and practical experience, including access to state-of-the-art hardware and software in our three computer labs whenever you need to use them.
+Access to state-of-the-art hardware and software in our three computer labs whenever you need to.

 Student clubs & activities | You can participate in the Association of Computing Machinery (ACM), an international scientific and educational society dedicated to advancing computing as a scientific endeavour and a profession.
 The department also participates in the annual ACM International Collegiate Programming Contest for the Rocky Mountain Region — an excellent opportunity for you to show off your programming skills.